 Jefferson had an interim principal, Cindy Hitt, who filled in during the time Mrs. Wellner was on medical leave.
 She supported the staff and continued many of Mrs. Wellner's projects.
 The staff and the community appreciated her leadership.

-After Mrs. Hitt's appointment, Karen Reines became interim principal during the 2000-2002 school years.
+After Mrs. Hitt's appointment, Karen Reines became interim principal during the 2000-02 school years.
 Mrs. Reines came from Ramsey Elementary where she was a dean for two years.
 Under Mrs. Reines direction, Jefferson Elementary staff worked hard to implement the Minnesota Graduation Rule.
-A balanced literacy approach was developed to help teachers work towards the goal: All children will be able to read independently and well by the end of third grade.

 Kimberly Pavlovich joined the staff in January of 2003 from her role as principal at Cedar Elementary.
 She was immersed in the No Child Left Behind initiative and the new Measures of Academic Progress (MAP) testing.
 Jefferson became an English Language Learner (ELL) center at the start of the 2003 school year.
 A runner for many years, Mrs. Pavlovich created a simple run/walk program in 2004 that gave the entire school community an alternative to the couch and television.
 In the winter of 2005, Jefferson incorporated wireless technology with the purchase of two mobile carts of 10 Macintosh computers each, with the help of the Parent Teacher Organization.
 Since then, the labs have increased to over 60 computers running OSX.
 The fall of 2006, Jefferson became a wireless campus.
 Teachers use these laptops extensively in the classroom to support the curriculum.
 Mrs. Pavlovich moved from Jefferson Elementary to Johnsville Elementary in the fall of 2009.

-Marcia Beyer was the principal at Jefferson Elementary from 2010-2014.
-She was involved in planning two additions to Jefferson to include 3 Kindergarten rooms, 7 classrooms, a music room and flexible work spaces for students and staff to work in.
+Marcia Beyer was the principal at Jefferson from 2010-14.
+She was involved in planning two additions to Jefferson to include three kindergarten rooms, seven classrooms, a music room and flexible work spaces for students and staff to work in.